 This damaged-Britain-in-miniature image is part of a BBC1 collection, The Week the Landlords Moved In, that airs this coming Wednesday.
 The concept is that landlords are pressured to spend every week in the existence of one among their tenants.
 We are shown an “HMO” (house of multiple careers) in Milton Keynes wherein the lease from the rooms is around £2,500 a month, but wherein rats run up the drainpipes.
 The multimillionaire landlord, Paul Preston, describes them as a “furry circle of relatives” and “something that occurs in constructed-up areas.”
-Preston is the self-styled “HMO Guy” who has greater than a hundred tenants and sells motivational “property fulfillment” seminars.
+Preston is the self-styled “HMO Guy” with over a hundred tenants and sells motivational “property fulfillment” seminars.

 Related Articles :